kevoconnell/mcpkit/README.md

 npm install && npm run build && npm link
 ```

-Now you can run a local instance of mcpkit for testing.
+Now you can run a local instance of MCPKit for testing.

 ## License